 An ebony or rosewood board with a bolt-on neck and no binding will cost the least.
 The price increases significantly in the case of maple necks or if the neck has binding.

 A vintage guitar will cost a lot but if done correctly by a competent luthier, will make it very playable.
-However, we only suggest refretting a vintage guitar if fret dress is no longer an option and if you really want to make music from it.
+However, we only suggest refretting a vintage guitar if a fret dress is no longer an option and if you really want to make music from it.

-Fret wire will only cost you around $10 to $20, it’s the labour that’s expensive.
+Fret wire will only cost you around $10 to $20, it’s the labor that’s expensive.
 If you have a cheap guitar, it won’t make much sense to invest in a refret as you can get a new guitar for the same price or just a new neck.

 We would advise against finding someone with the cheapest price, as it’s generally someone using your guitar to practice on.